binary-com/daily-report/_posts/en/2018-09-21-Markets-Look-on-the-Bright-Side-21-Sep-18.md

 This morning, markets continue to shun safe havens, pushing the dollar and yen lower despite the prospect of a US rate hike next week.
 Demand for safe havens continue to weaken with many yen pairs hitting their highest levels since May.

 The EUR/JPY is one of the strongest performers with the pairs setting up to test the May highs and challenge 133.00.
-By contrast, the AUD/JPY is hitting its fourth solid gain in a row as markets slip comfortably into ‘risk-on’ mode.
+The AUD/JPY is hitting its fourth solid gain in a row as markets slip comfortably into ‘risk-on’ mode.
 The USD/JPY is making gains again as well, with the July highs the next target.

 The GBP/JPY is shooting higher, which is curious given the government’s perilous negotiating position on Brexit.
 The GBP/USD is unchanged this morning though, after surging above 1.3200 yesterday.
 The EUR/GBP slipped lower yesterday, but those losses have been mostly covered by today’s advances.